 What is Demurrage?

-Demurrage is a fee charged by a carrier, port, or railroad company for the storage of containers or rail cars that exceed free time offered for loading/unloading.
-Once free time is expired, the shipper is charged a daily demurrage fee until the cargo leaves the terminal.
+Demurrage is a fee charged by a carrier, port, or railroad company for storing containers or rail cars that exceed the free time offered for loading and unloading.
+Once the free time is expired, the shipper gets charged a daily demurrage fee until the cargo leaves the terminal.

 Causes of Demurrage

-6 Tips for dealing with Demurrage
+6 Tips for Dealing with Demurrage

-- Provide a back-up plan for the carrier’s driver in case of port congestion – have alternative routes for a tight situation and be able to adjust.
+- Provide a backup plan for the carrier’s driver in case of port congestion – have alternative routes for a tight situation and be able to adjust.